-Michael Tilson Thomas is Music Director of the San Francisco Symphony, Founder and Artistic Director of the New World Symphony and Conductor Laureate of the London Symphony Orchestra.
-Born in Los Angeles, he is the third generation of his family to follow an artistic career.
-His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America.
-His father, Ted Thomas, was a producer in the Mercury Theater Company in New York before moving to Los Angeles where he worked in films and television.
-His mother, Roberta Thomas, was the head of research for Columbia Pictures.
+Michael Tilson Thomas is Co-Founder and Artistic Director of the New World Symphony, Music Director Laureate of the San Francisco Symphony and Conductor Laureate of the London Symphony Orchestra.
+Born in Los Angeles, he is the third generation of his family to pursue an artistic career.
+His grandparents, Boris and Bessie Thomashefsky, were founding members of the Yiddish Theater in America; his father, Ted Thomas, was a producer at the Mercury Theater Company in New York before moving to Los Angeles where he worked in film and television; and his mother, Roberta Thomas, was the head of research for Columbia Pictures.

-In 1969, after winning the Koussevitzky Prize at Tanglewood, he was appointed Assistant Conductor of the Boston Symphony Orchestra.
-That year he also made his New York debut with the Boston Symphony and gained international recognition after replacing Music Director William Steinberg in mid-concert.
-He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra where he remained until 1974.
+In 1969, after winning the Koussevitzky Prize at Tanglewood, Mr. Tilson Thomas was appointed Assistant Conductor and pianist of the Boston Symphony Orchestra.
+That year he also made his New York debut with the BSO and gained international recognition after replacing Music Director William Steinberg mid-concert.
+He was later appointed Principal Guest Conductor of the Boston Symphony Orchestra, a position he held until 1974.
 He was Music Director of the Buffalo Philharmonic from 1971 to 1979 and a Principal Guest Conductor of the Los Angeles Philharmonic from 1981 to 1985.
 In 1987, he co-founded and became Artistic Director of the New World Symphony, a position he still holds.
 That same year, he was appointed Principal Conductor of the London Symphony Orchestra and served in that role until 1995, when he became Music Director of the San Francisco Symphony.
 He is Conductor Laureate of the LSO and became Music Director Laureate of the SFS in June 2020, when he concluded his 25-year directorship of the orchestra.
 As a guest conductor, he has appeared with orchestras worldwide, including the major orchestras of Europe and the United States.

-Mr. Tilson Thomas’s television work includes a series with the London Symphony Orchestra for BBC Television, the television broadcasts of the New York Philharmonic Young People’s Concerts from 1971 to 1977 and numerous productions on PBS Great Performances.
-Mr. Tilson Thomas and the San Francisco Symphony produced a multi-tiered media project, Keeping Score, which includes a television series, web sites, and radio programs.
+His television work includes a series with the London Symphony Orchestra for BBC Television, broadcasts of the New York Philharmonic Young People’s Concerts from 1971 to 1977 and numerous productions on PBS’s Great Performances.
+With the San Francisco Symphony, he created a multi-tiered media project, Keeping Score, which includes a television series, web sites, and radio programs.
 He received a Peabody Award for his SFS Media radio series The MTT Files.